 D. Wigmore Fine Art, Inc. was established in 1980 to specialize in the major historic styles of American art.
 Over the past three decades the gallery has acquired, developed exhibitions, and sold the Hudson River School, American Impressionism, the Ashcan School, and Turn-of-the-Century Modernism.
-The current focus of the inventory, exhibitions, and sales are realist and abstract art of the 1930s and 1940s; Expressionist painting of the 1950s; and Op, Hard Edge, and Color Field painting of the 1960s and 1970s.
+The current focus of the inventory, exhibitions, and sales are realist and abstract art from 1900 to 1980.

 Realism of the 1930s and 1940s: